 Ross at the end of the undercling, just before a short layback section and then overcling back left.
 The route tops out on Bellygood Ledge at the notch between the two trees.

-The final pitch below Bellygood Ledge begins with some tree-climbing, and then follows a 10c undercling and overcling to the top.
+The final pitch below Bellygood Ledge begins with some tree-climbing (wouldn't be Squamish without a bit of tree-climbing on a route!), and then follows a 10c undercling and overcling to the top.
 A pretty short and fun pitch.

 For those with time/energy/desire, you can continue to climb a few more pitches upwards via Roman Chimneys or the Upper Black Dike, or (like most people), you can end the route here and traverse to the trail via Bellygood Ledge.
 This is what we chose to do since, at least to me, a pint of Ben and Jerry’s and a campfire was looking mighty appealing.
 Bellygood Ledge is an amazing feature cutting across the rock.
 It’s pretty exposed (a 50-ft section is a 2-foot ledge with sheer vertical walls on either side, protected by a bolt at either end), so a good idea to stay roped up until you reach the trail at the end.

-Back to the car at 6:35 pm.
-What an amazing climb!
-Thanks Ross for being psyched to climb it again and take all the hard leads (ie. every pitch…).
+Back to the car at 6:35 pm (2007), a little under 8 hours since we left it.
+What a Grand adventure!
+Thanks Ross for being psyched to climb it again!

-View towards Squamish from high up on the Chief.
+View towards Squamish from high up on the Chief (taken on 2007 climb).

 More on my website